caterinaLacerra/caterinaLacerra.github.io/index.md

 ```

-- Edoardo Barba, Luigi Procopio, Caterina Lacerra, Tommaso Pasini and Roberto Navigli. <a href="https://www.diag.uniroma1.it/navigli/pubs/IJCAI_2021_Barbaetal.pdf" target="_blank">Exemplification Modeling: Can You Give Me an Example, Please?</a>
+- Edoardo Barba, Luigi Procopio, **Caterina Lacerra**, Tommaso Pasini and Roberto Navigli. <a href="https://www.diag.uniroma1.it/navigli/pubs/IJCAI_2021_Barbaetal.pdf" target="_blank">Exemplification Modeling: Can You Give Me an Example, Please?</a>

 ```